2016 WPA World Nine-ball Junior Championship

-The 2016 WPA World Nine-ball Junior Championship was a professional youth 9-Ball World championship held between 16–20 November 2016.
+The 2016 WPA World Nine-ball Junior Championship was a professional youth 9-Ball World championship held between 16 and 20 November 2016.
 The event was won by Zheng Xiaohuai in the Under 17 with a 8–5 final victory against Enkhbold Temuujin.
-In the age group Under 19, two former Under 17 World Champions met in Kong Dejing and Daniel Maciol the final.
+In the age group Under 19, two former Under 17 World Champions met in Kong Dejing and Daniel Macioł the final.
 Kong won the match and the title 11–2.
 In the girls event, Chen Chia-hua met compatriot Tsai Pei-chun in the final, winning 9–8.